pfmedina13/LeadingLights/index.md

 ---
-title: Leading Lights OCA
+title: Home
-layout: default
+nav_order: 1
 ---

-# Leading Lights – Office of Cadet Affairs
+# Office of Cadet Affairs (OCA)

-Welcome to the **Office of Cadet Affairs (OCA)** portal of MOL Magsaysay Maritime Academy.
+Welcome to the **Leading Lights** documentation site for the Office of Cadet Affairs (OCA).
+This site will serve as the central hub for cadet systems, guidelines, programs, and resources.

 This site will eventually become the **central hub** for: